Atlantis

 Tangiers was an important city in the Carthaginian Empire, and later for the Romans.
 The Carthaginian dry docks and ship building yards are still standing there today.
 Out in the harbor are dozens of sunken ships from battles fought by the Carthaginian and Roman navies.
 At low tide you can sometimes stand on the submerged deck of a long lost galley.
 It is a good place to begin an examination of the ancient world.

 This was all impressive enough for a young American from Chicago, who had spent years learning all he could in the museums of that city.
 But none of it was as impressive as her.
-Princess Ruspoli held a doctorate from the University of Zurich.
-She had performed briefly as a concert pianist, but then turned her attention fully toward archaeology.
-She was fluent in a dozen languages, half of them dead.
-She could easily read hieroglyphics, as well as ancient Greek, Carthaginian, Aramaic, Hittite and Phoenician.
+Princess Ruspoli held a doctorate and was an accomplished pianist.
+She was fluent in a dozen languages, and could read several more that were long dead.
+She could easily read hieroglyphics, ancient Greek, Carthaginian, Aramaic, Hittite and Phoenician.
+It would be wonderful if her lasting tribute could be the true discovery of ancient Atlantis.

 we need to go and explore it in person some time.